FLCAC-admin/FLCAC-docs/docs/glossary.md

 : A material (resource), energy, or space that is exchanged with the biosphere.
 An elementary flow is characterized by a unique combination of {term}`flowable` and {term}`context` information and is assigned a {term}`UUID`.

 endpoint indicator
 : A category of LCIA indicator that expresses characterized impact in terms of damage caused to an area of concern such as the natural environment, human health or resource supply.
-An example of an endpoint indicator would be the human health impact of particulate matter formation potential expressed in {term}`Disability-Adjusted Life Years`.
+An example of an endpoint indicator would be the human health impact of particulate matter formation potential expressed in {term}`Disability-Adjusted Life Years (DALY)`.

 Environmental Product Declaration
 : A third-party verified report of the environmental impacts of a product.
 EPDs are developed according to ISO 14025 and the relevant 'product category rule' for that product type.
 For more information see the [FHWA EPD Tech Brief](https://www.fhwa.dot.gov/pavement/sustainability/hif21025.pdf)